joergsteinkamp/newOutputModule4LPJGUESS/README.md

 ## Acknowledgment

-The development of this code profited from participating in activities of CA FP1304 PROFOUND
+The development of this code profited from participating in activities of COST Action FP1304 PROFOUND